nickpack/RBLChecker-iOS/README.md

 * TSMessages

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using *TESTSUITE*.
+Lint and test your code.

 ## Changelog
 * 12/05/2013 - Initial public release